-Farmers' Protest: Haryana cops use teargas to block Punjab farmers from going to Delhi
+Farmers' protest: Haryana cops use teargas to block Punjab farmers from going to Delhi

 Ambala, Nov 26: Tension spiralled at the Shambhu interstate border on Thursday as police used water cannons and teargas to disperse hundreds of farmers from Punjab who broke barricades, throwing some into the river, determined to enter the state as part of their 'Delhi Chalo' march against the Centre's farm laws.